mimus-swift/Mimus/Documentation/Basics.md

 `atLeast` will fail the test if there is less invocations than passed in the enum value.

+`atMost` will fail the test if there is more invocations than passed in the enum value.

 `times` will fail the test if the number of invocations does not equal to the enum value.

 # Argument Modes